AMI-tv: Programming

-AMI-tv carries a general entertainment lineup of programming including sitcoms, television dramas, films, talk shows, and documentaries.
+At launch, AMI-tv carried a general entertainment lineup of programming including sitcoms, television dramas, films, talk shows, and documentaries.
 Although AMI-tv is primarily aimed at adults, formerly a limited amount of programming broadcast during morning hours was aimed at children, including such programs as Little Bear and Franklin.
-The majority of programming on AMI-tv are Canadian productions supplied in conjunction with other major Canadian broadcasters such as the CBC and Bell Media; a smaller portion of programming is also sourced from foreign broadcasters and studios, but in any case, no more than 33% of its programming can be supplied by a single broadcaster, and at least 50% of its programming must contain audio descriptions produced by companies other than AMI.
+The majority of programming on AMI-tv were Canadian productions supplied in conjunction with other major Canadian broadcasters such as the CBC and Bell Media; a smaller portion of programming was sourced from foreign broadcasters and studios.
+Under the channel's original license terms, no more than 33% of its programming could be supplied by a single broadcaster, and no more than 50% of its programming could contain audio descriptions produced by AMI.
 Until the launch of the dedicated channel AMI-télé, it also aired four hours a week of French-language programming in the same format.

+AMI-tv also produces and airs original programming dealing with accessibility- and disability-related topics, or highlighting Canadians with disabilities; these later became the bulk of AMI-tv's programming, as the CRTC mandated beginning in September 2019 that specialty networks owned by vertically integrated companies must make all prime time entertainment programming available with described video.
+In these programs, audio description is integrated into the programs' main dialogue and narration.